HyperTag/documentation/src/content/cloud-destinations/lucky-orange.md

 #### Custom mapping

-To map an event to a specific tag, unckeck _Auto-Tagging_ option - _Map Analytics Events to Lucky Orange tags_ section wiil be available.
+To map an event to a specific tag, uncheck _Auto-Tagging_ option - _Map Analytics Events to Lucky Orange tags_ section will be available.
 Here you can define your own mappings between an [e-commerce event](/sources/analytics-js-ecommerce-spec/) and a Lucky Orange tag by clicking the **+** button.
 The values that you can add here are the following:

 - Event name (required) - the name of your analytics.js event
 - Tag (required) the name of your Lucky Orange tag